Anxiety and Stress

 -

-Disruption to the economy towards the end of 2019/20 due to the emergence of COVID-19 as a national health issue had the potential to have impacted on people across the UK and data shows a surge in mental health problems.
+Disruption to the economy towards the end of 2019/20 due to the emergence of COVID-19 as a national health issue had the potential to have an impact on people across the UK and data shows a surge in mental health problems.

 Facts and statics